 Edinburgh International Book Festival

-The Edinburgh International Book Festival is the largest public celebration of books in the world, with 800 authors from over 40 different countries appearing in roughly 750 events every August.
+The Edinburgh International Book Festival is the largest public celebration of books in the world, with over 900 authors from over 55 different countries appearing in roughly 1000 events every August.

-Scottish, British and international authors such as Ian Rankin, David Walliams, Julia Donaldson, George RR Martin, Jung Chang, Margaret Atwood, Ruth Rendell and Haruki Murakami are brought together with lesser-known and debut writers - some of whom go on to become household names themselves - to share words and ideas and to engage audiences in conversations about topical issues.
+Scottish, British and international authors such as Ian Rankin, David Walliams, Julia Donaldson, George RR Martin, Jung Chang, Margaret Atwood, Malala Yousafzai, Chelsea Clinton and Haruki Murakami are brought together with lesser-known and debut writers - some of whom go on to become household names themselves - to share words and ideas and to engage audiences in conversations about topical issues.
 Audiences can take part in the discussions, meet their heroes and have their books signed too.